Who runs The Disney Project?

 Is The Disney Project affiliated with the Disney Company?

 It is not!
-My humble site is merely a fan blog, and is in no way affiliated with or endorsed by The Walt Disney Company.
+The Disney Project is merely a fan site, and is in no way affiliated with or endorsed by The Walt Disney Company.

 We hear there’s a photo out there of you and Bob Gurr in a hot tub.
 Is it true?